 Act (ADAAA), Rose-Hulman Institute of Technology does not discriminate against employees with disabilities and, when needed, the Institution will provide reasonable accommodations to employees so that they may perform the essential job duties of their position.
 Furthermore, it is the policy of Rose-Hulman to comply with all federal, state and local laws concerning the employment of persons with disabilities and act in accordance with regulations and guidance issued by the Equal Employment Opportunity Commission (EEOC).
 It is our policy not to discriminate against employees with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training or other terms, conditions and privileges of employment.

 Rose-Hulman will reasonably accommodate employees with a disability so that they can perform the essential functions of their job unless doing so causes a direct threat to these individuals or others in the workplace and the threat cannot be eliminated by reasonable accommodation and/or if the accommodation creates an undue hardship to Rose-Hulman.
 Reasonable accommodation includes any changes to the work environment and may include making existing facilities readily accessible to and usable by employees with disabilities, job restructuring, modified work schedules, acquisition or modification of equipment or devices, appropriate adjustment or modifications of training materials, and providing qualified readers or interpreters.
 An employee with a disability is responsible for requesting an accommodation in writing to the Director of Human Resources and provides appropriate documentation.
-The Director of Human Resources will work with the employee’s supervisor and the Director of Disability Services or other appropriate individuals to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform their job duties.
+The Director of Human Resources will work with the employee’s supervisor and the Director of Accessibility Services or other appropriate individuals to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform their job duties.

 a.
 Students with Disabilities